dhis2/training-docs/content/android/tg_aggregate.md

 ### Saving a Data Set

-Now to save the data you can click on the SAVE button and the trainer can tell participants that if everything looks good the app will let you SAVE the data.
+Now to save the data you can click on the SAVE button in the lower right corner.

 ![](images/datasets/image20.png)